-The latest version of the ICF Group General Code of Conduct for Professionals was approved in 2018.
+The latest update of the ICF Group General Code of Conduct for Professionals was approved on 15 March 2021.

 A whistle-blowing channel that allows reporting to the Audit Committee of any irregularities of a financial or accounting nature, as well as possible non-compliance with the Code of Conduct and irregular activities in the organisation, reporting where applicable if this of a confidential nature.
 It also has a specific procedure for the prevention of bullying and sexual harassment.